 I arrived at the IOOF Cemetery in Salisbury to pay my respects to a fallen police officer who rests among the stones of the sacred piece of land.
-Entering the cemetery, I made my way slowly through the cemetery, scanning the stones for the grave I sought.
+Entering the cemetery, I scanned the stones for the grave I sought.
 My father suddenly announced he had spotted the tombstone a short distance from the roadway.

 With nobody around, I parked on the roadway and walked over to the stone.
 The top was marked with a masonic emblem and below was the announcement he was born in Cornwell, England.
 At the very bottom of the memorial it was noted he had been a sergeant for the Pennsylvania State Police, Troop C. Prynn was a rising star of the police force, but found his career cut short due to a tragic accident.

 Born November 19, 1879, at Tywardreath, England, Mark Anthony Prynn served as a police officer in London before joining his family and immigrating to the United States in 1903.
 Two years after arriving in the United States he was naturalized at the Somerset County Courthouse.
 During his time in Somerset County, the family lived in Elk Lick where he found work mining coal.